abraham/sprinkle-wc-polymer/readme.md

 Sprinkle
 ========
-Example PWA that demonstrates an offline web app using the Unsplash REST API.
+Sprinkle is an example app built with Polymer and native Web Components v1.

 Install
 -------